ipdk-io/k8s-infra-offload/docs/setup.md

-If user doesn't wish to use these default keys, certificates, and cipher suites, then modify the `scripts/mev/tls/gen_certs.sh` script accordingly before running `make gen-certs` and modify the `deploy/inframanager-config.yaml` file with preferred cipher suites.
+If user doesn't wish to use these default keys, certificates, and cipher suites, then modify the `scripts/mev/tls/gen_certs.sh` script accordingly before running `make gen-certs` and modify the `deploy/common-config.yaml` file with preferred cipher suites.
 These changes need to be done prior to the creation of container images in step 9 of the [Set Up P4 Kubernetes](#set-up-p4-kubernetes) section.

+Perform "make" after updates to `deploy/common-config.yaml` to bring changes into effect.

 ## Deploy P4 Kubernetes